 The following are the criteria for selecting the best printer for Chromebook

-Whether you’ve just bought your first Chromebook or have been using the platform since it was released, printing is something that all of us need to do at least once in awhile, if not every day.
+Whether you’ve just bought your first Chromebook or have been using the platform since it was released, printing is something that all of us need to do at least once in a while, if not every day.
 As paperless as things are nowadays, there are still plenty of tasks that require you to print something out on a physical page, which is why it’s important to find a printer that’s seamlessly compatible with your Chromebook or any other laptop/desktop in your house.

 Buying monochromatic on accidentIf you see a printer that’s Cloud-ready, has tons of extra features (scanner, fax, etc), and is also being offered up at a suspiciously low price – chances are you’re accidentally looking at a monochromatic printer, not color.
-Monochromatic printers are generally much cheaper than color printers, but also only print in black and white.
-If you don’t need your printer for anything except shipping labels or text documents this should be fine, but if you ever want to upgrade to printing photos or color pictures, you’ll have to buy a whole new unit instead.
+Monochromatic printers are generally much cheaper than color printers and only print in black and white.
+If you don’t need your printer for anything except shipping labels or text documents, this should be fine, but if you ever want to upgrade to printing photos or color pictures, you’ll have to buy a whole new unit instead.

 Skimping on ink qualityLook, no one likes spending half a house payment on ink cartridges every time they start to run dry, but the best way you can ensure you get every last drop out of your current cartridge is to spend on quality first.
-Certified cartridges from HP and Canon both last significantly longer than generic cartridges, and will always look better than generic when printing details in larger photos or illustrations.
+Certified cartridges from HP and Canon both last significantly longer than generic cartridges, and will always look better than generic ones when printing details in larger photos or illustrations.